REGISTRATION HAS CLOSED

 James and Leigh have been married for thirteen years and have six children, one daughter and five sons, ages 10 to newborn.
 James has practiced commercial litigation for 8 years, and is a partner at a boutique firm in Houston.
 Before staying home with their children full-time, Leigh worked in marketing and development in Boston.
 Over the past year, they started a reading group for parents of young children designed to better equip themselves to form their children's consciences.
 They also are one of the witness couples in the video series for the new Together in Holiness Formation series.
 They enjoy spending time with extended family, hosting friends, Longhorn Football, and karaoke.

-Ben and Beth Nguyen have been married for 25 years and have five children and one grandchild.
+Ben and Beth Nguyen have been married for 26 years and have five children and two grandchildren.
 They have served the Church for over 20 years as teachers and presenters for youth, young adults, and engaged and married couples.
-Currently, Ben is the Chancellor of the Roman Catholic Diocese of Corpus Christi, Texas, where he also serves as the Canonical Counsel and Theological Advisor, as well as Promoter of Justice in the Diocesan Tribunal.
-He is a national lecturer and canonical legal consultant for various dioceses, religious institutions, apostolates, schools, and non-profit organizations throughout the United States.
-Beth was just recently added to the St. John Paul II Foundation team as Program Coordinator for the Together in Holiness Formation series.
-She most recently served as Director of Laity, Family and Life for the Diocese of Corpus Christi where she trained couples to offer their testimonies through marriage preparation workshops and coordinated natural family planning instruction and respect life activities.
-She has also written articles for the Catholic Medical Association’s quarterly magazine, The Pulse of Catholic Medicine and the Diocese of Corpus Christi’s monthly publication, The South Texas Catholic.
+Currently, Ben is the Assistant Vice President of Student Affairs and Dean of Students at the University of St. Thomas, Houston.
+He has most recently served as Chancellor of the Roman Catholic Diocese of Corpus Christi, Texas and is a national lecturer and canonical legal consultant for various dioceses, religious institutions, apostolates, schools, and non-profit organizations throughout the United States.
+Beth is a fifth grade teacher at St. Theresa Catholic School in Sugar Land.
+She has previously collaborated with the St. John Paul II Foundation team in the Together in Holiness Formation series and has served as Director of Laity, Family, and Life for the Diocese of Corpus Christi.
+Periodically, she writes for the Catholic Medical Association’s quarterly magazine, The Pulse of Catholic Medicine.
 Together they enjoy God’s gifts of joy and beauty that can be found in everyday life through magnificent liturgy, thought-provoking literature, the company of friends and family, and deep and hilarious discussions with their children who are rapidly blossoming into adulthood.

 P.O.
 Box 5927